Regents Park State School

 Regents Park State School is a co-educational state primary school located in the suburb of Regents Park in Logan City, Queensland, Australia.
-It was established on 1 January 1994 and has over 775 pupils as of 2018.
+It was established on 1 January 1994 and has approximately 700 pupils as of 2024.

 Facilities

 The school has classroom buildings arranged in blocks for students of junior and senior grades; a multi-purpose covered area with bathroom facilities; a tuck shop and uniform shop, a library and two fully equipped computer labs.
 A large Activity Hall was opened in 2008 which is used for school assemblies, meetings, recreational activities, and is also open for community events.
 The administration building is located at the front, and houses principal and staff offices.
 The school has several oval grounds for sport activities, in addition to cricket nets, tennis and basketball facilities.

 Behind the school grounds, there is also an environmental park, known as the Vince Bull Environmental Park.
 The park is located along the banks of Scrubby Creek and has a wide variety of trees and plantations.